microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/synchronization-containerfilterconfig.md

 ---
 title: "containerFilterConfig resource type"
-description: "Defines how certain containers, such as groups and organizational units, should be considered in scope for a synchronization rule."
+description: "Defines how certain containers, such as groups and organizational units, should be considered in scope for a synchronization rule.
+This object is only used by Azure Active Directory Connect cloud sync scenarios."
 author: "ArvindHarinder1"
 ms.localizationpriority: medium
 ms.prod: "applications"